Retail leasing: Definitions

-Differences Between a Residential and Commercial Lease Agreement
+Differences between residential and commercial leases

 A commercial property lease is different from a residential lease.
 Residential leases are for tenants looking for property to rent to live in, while commercial leases are intended to be used for business purposes.
 Generally, commercial leases have less protections in place for the tenant as compared to residential leases.
 The government assumes tenants involved in businesses agreements are more knowledgeable and are better able to negotiate a pleasurable agreement for themselves, thus allowing each party more bargaining power.
 Residential leases in most cases contain more protections for the tenant, as of state law.
 The landlord and tenant could be represented by sophisticated legal counsel, which is not common in residential leases.
 Also, commercial leases tend to involve a greater significant amount of money.

 Another way commercial leases differ is that they are more negotiable.
 In residential leases a tenant is given a lease contract with little to no opportunity for negotiating the terms.
 It's not uncommon for commercial landlords to take this approach too, but most are willing to negotiate terms.

 Commercial leases on average are also longer than residential leases, at about ten to twelve years.
 A lease for office space will typically have a five year term with the potential option to renew or extend the lease.

-Role of a Broker
+Role of brokers

 It is not uncommon for commercial leases to involve a commercial real estate broker, unlike residential agreements.
 A broker often works for the landlord on commission.
 This commission amount is based on the agreement they are able to secure with the tenant in regards to terms such as rent and square footage.
 Given this information it is known that the broker has a duty to the landlord not the tenant.
 However, the tenant can hire their own independent broker to aid them in their search for commercial property to rent.
 This addition would affect the split in broker commission fees, as they would then split them amongst a group of four as opposed to two individuals.

 There are several advantages and disadvantages to hiring a broker as a landlord.
 Utilizing a broker can give the landlord access to the broker's network with members of the community, help them to understand complex tax and zoning laws, negotiate with buyers, etc. A disadvantage comes from the fact that real estate brokers are normally paid by commission.
 This could lead them to favor higher priced property.
 Though, with compensation of a flat fee as opposed to commission this behavior could be counteracted.